koad/documentation/src/blockchain/unsorted.md

 ## What is a rug pull?

+!!! note "TL;DR"
+	A rug pull is when crypto project creators suddenly disappear with everyone's money - like pulling a rug out from under investors.
+Other terms: mining pools are groups that combine computing power, pre-mine is when creators keep coins for themselves before launch, and airdrops are free token giveaways.

+---

 A rug pull is a type of exit scam that occurs in the cryptocurrency world where a project or a token issuer suddenly abandons or pulls out of a project without any warning, taking all the funds invested in the project with them.
 This often leads to a sudden and sharp drop in the value of the token or coin, leaving investors with substantial losses.
 The term "rug pull" comes from the image of someone suddenly pulling a rug out from under someone else's feet, causing them to lose their balance and fall.
 Rug pulls are a significant risk in the largely unregulated world of cryptocurrency investing and trading, particularly in the decentralized finance (DeFi) space.